wp-plugins/kudobux-testimonial-widget/readme.txt

 - Just do a normal upgrade.

 == Changelog ==
+= 2.0.8 =
+- Adding a dashboard link

 = 2.0.7 =
 - Added a review form
 - Added an icon